Turning Mid-Point Panic Into Progress: Mastering ‘The Uh-Oh Effect’

 The Perfect Time is Now

-Whether you’re halfway through a project, a team initiative, or even the year, remember this: the midpoint is not a moment to despair.
+Whether you’re halfway through a project, a team initiative, or a personal goal, remember this: the midpoint is not a moment to despair.
 It’s a built-in psychological reset button.

 You haven’t run out of time—you’ve just reached the perfect time to get serious and make meaningful progress.